ATR-DNI/BrainLiner/README.txt

 This software is licensed with the Creative Commons Attribution license (http://creativecommons.org/licenses/by/3.0/).
 The statutes in the legalized version apply (http://creativecommons.org/licenses/by/3.0/legalcode).
 By using our software, you consent to agree to the terms of this license.

-If you wish to change or redistribute the source or binary executables, please include the following citation:
+If you wish to change or redistribute the source or binary executables, please include the following citation (link: http://www.frontiersin.org/10.3389/conf.fnins.2010.13.00129/event_abstract):

 Takemiya M, Murata S and Kamitani Y (2010).
 A Web Portal and Search Engine to Promote Collaboration in Brain-Machine Interface Research.
 Front.
 Neurosci.
 Conference Abstract: Neuroinformatics 2010 . doi: 10.3389/conf.fnins.2010.13.00129